cedric05/dothttp-docs/docs/extends.md

 client.global.set("auth", response.headers.valueOf("Authorization"));

 client.test("is 200", function(){
-    client.assert(response.status ===200, "status is 200")
+    client.assert(response.status === 200, "status is 200")
 })

 %}

 /*
-    using script inherit. log `login` unwraps authorazation header from token/header and checks if response code is 200
+    Using script inheritance.
+The "Login" request unwraps the authorization header from the token/header and checks if the response code is 200.
 */
 @name("Login") : "base"
 POST "/login"